ChatKitty/chatkitty-api-docs/source/web/index.html.md

 ## Message delivery receipts
 With message delivery receipts, you can see when messages get delivered on another user's devices.

-When a user receives or fetches a message sent by another user for the first time, a delivery receipts is created.
+When a user receives or fetches a message sent by another user for the first time, a delivery receipt is created.

+Delivery receipts are automatically created by the ChatKitty platform and this SDK.

 <aside class="notice">
  Delivery receipts are only created for messages sent inside <b>group channels</b>.